zainulabidin379/extensions_kit/README.md

 // Last day of the month
 DateTime(2017, 3).lastDayOfMonth; // DateTime(2017, 3, 31)

-// All days in a month, [DateTime] array DateTime(2017, 3).daysInMonth; // [DateTime(2017, 3, 1), DateTime(2017, 3, 2), ...]
+// All days in a month, [DateTime] Array DateTime(2017, 3).daysInMonth; // [DateTime(2017, 3, 1), DateTime(2017, 3, 2), ...]

 // Whether or not two times are on the same day.